 Block paving sealer

-If block or brick pavers are not protected they can start to deteriorate relatively quickly.
+If a block or brick pavers are not protected they can start to deteriorate relatively quickly.
 This deterioration would manifest itself and become apparent in several ways.
 Firstly, as the pigment within the pavers is of low concentration and density, combined with the fact that it the pigment used is not UV (sunlight) resistant, loss of colour can quickly become apparent.
 Secondly, as the bricks are quite ‘soft’ regular vehicle traffic or use of a pressure washer can cause damage to the protective ‘skin’ of the paver.
 Standard block paving is also very porous.
 This enables grubby looking black and green algae’s to flourish on the surface and become ingrained into the pavers, again spoiling their overall appearance.

 Sealing block paving